security-notes/infobyte-faraday-wiki/Installation-OSX.md

     $ brew install vte3
     $ brew install pygobject3 --with-python@2

-### CouchDB

-There are two options for this package; [Prebuild Package](http://www.apache.org/dyn/closer.cgi?path=/couchdb/binary/mac/1.6.1/Apache-CouchDB-1.6.1.zip) or use brew:

-    $ brew install couchdb

-On Maverick 10.9.2:

-    $ sudo ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future pip install -r requirements.txt

-To make sure that it is running, start/restart the service with this command:

-    $ brew services restart couchdb

 ### ZSH

 Faraday needs [ZSH](http://www.zsh.org/) and curl to connect to the server.
 To install it run: